top of page

 Power_edited.jpg

 Virginia is the home of the Richmond Raceway.
-Lots of energy used there.
+Lots of energy is used there.
 Maine needs inexpensive and reliable energy like Virginia has.
 According to the Virginia state energy profile from the U.S. Energy Administration, Virginia's major sources of power are natural gas at 55% and nuclear at 32%.
 Their cost per kWh is only 14.66 cents, as compared to 22.25 per kWh here in Maine.
 Ratepayers have been hurt by Maine government authorizing high-cost power purchases from solar farms, some of which are owned by out-of-state developers.
 Solar is an important resource, but the state of the technology is not at a level where it can replace natural gas and other generation sources.

 Picture: Jim and Brett Libby at Richmond Raceway